Lost and Found

 If you've lost a pet, it's best to act quickly!
 We recommend you try one of the following:

-- Fill out a lost-animal profile for the shelter (A good photo is a big help!)
+- Fill out a lost-animal profile online.

 - Advertise in the "Lost" column of the classifieds (online or newspaper) and check the "Found" classifieds daily.
+Also post on neighborhood group sites like Nextdoor.

 - Distribute lost-pet fliers within at least a ten-block radius of your home, and distribute them to people within a three-block radius.